 The available campaign objective options are – Brand awareness, Reach, Traffic, Engagement, App Installs, Video views, Lead generation, DMs, Conversions, Catalog sales, Store traffic.

-If you’re trying to get more people to visit your website or know about your brand, you can choose objectives like Brand awareness or Traffic.
-You can also set-up ad campaigns with advanced requirements like driving App Installs.
+If you’re trying to get more people to visit your website or learn about your brand, you can choose objectives like Brand awareness or Traffic.
+You can also set-up ad campaigns with advanced requirements, like driving App Installs.

-By simply swiping up on this ad (left), you are immediately taken to App Store/Google Play shortcut to install the app.
+By simply swiping up on this ad (left), you’re immediately taken to the App Store/Google Play shortcut to install the app.

 Similarly, e-commerce businesses who might want to lead customers to their shops or a check-out page, can use options like Catalog sales or Store traffic.